 FSI members and/or staff shall be required to cease immediately any discussion or other activity that FSI’s counsel and/or staff have determined violates this policy.

 Any member found to have participated in conduct that the Board of Directors, by a two-thirds majority, determines to be contrary to FSI’s Antitrust Compliance policy shall be subject to disciplinary measures, up to and including termination of their membership.
 Should a violation be brought to the Board’s attention, due process shall be granted to the affected individual(s), including written notification of the matter, an opportunity to respond to the charges and attend a hearing on the matter in person.
 Should the violation involve an FSI employee, sanctions, including termination, would be considered as outlined in FSI’s Employee Handbook.
 FSI’s President & CEO shall be responsible for implementing disciplinary actions regarding FSI staff.
-Should prohibited activity or discussions be found to have occurred, FSI’s General Counsel or Associate General Counsel (hereinafter referred to collectively as General Counsel) shall review the policy in a timely manner and determine if any changes or additions to the policy are necessary and if so, shall update the policy with those changes and/or additions.
+Should prohibited activity or discussions be found to have occurred, FSI’s General Counsel or Deputy General Counsel (hereinafter referred to collectively as General Counsel) shall review the policy in a timely manner and determine if any changes or additions to the policy are necessary and if so, shall update the policy with those changes and/or additions.